Neurodiversity information for parents and young people

 - The therapist may even call you the day after your first treatment, to see how you are feeling.

-- The therapist may ask if your medical team have given you permission to have the therapy treatment.
+- The therapist may ask if your medical team has given you permission to have the therapy treatment.

 Choose a therapist who makes you feel comfortable, at ease and in good hands.
 This is your health, your time and your money. |